jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 COPY kernels /kernels
 ```

-This assumes that your source contains a `kernels/` directory with all of the kernelspecs you'd like to end up in the image, e.g. `kernels/python_kubernetes/kernel.json` and any associated files.
+This assumes that your source contains a `kernels/` directory with all the kernelspecs you'd like to end up in the image, e.g. `kernels/python_kubernetes/kernel.json` and any associated files.

 Once you build your custom kernelspecs image and push it to a container registry, you can refer to it from your helm deployment.
 For instance: